OpenMS/pyopenms-docs/docs/source/glossary.rst

   a measure of the force of gravity on that object.

 ion
-  Any {term}`atom` or group of atoms that bears one or more positive or negative electrical charges.
+  Any :term:`atom` or group of atoms that bears one or more positive or negative electrical charges.
 Positively charged are cations, negavtively charged anions.

-ions
-  See {term}`ion`.

 electrospray ionization (ESI)
   A technique used in mass spectrometry to produce ions.

 MS^2
-  See {term}`MS/MS`.
+  See :term:`MS/MS`.

 atom
   An atom is the smallest unit of ordinary matter that forms a chemical element.

 electrospray ionization
-  A technique used in mass spectrometry to produce ions using an electrospray in which a high voltage is applied to a liquid to create an {term}`aerosol`.
+  A technique used in mass spectrometry to produce ions using an electrospray in which a high voltage is applied to a liquid to create an :term:`aerosol`.

 aerosol
   An aerosol is a suspension of fine solid particles or liquid droplets in air or another gas.